Find Affordable College Courses

 101 Yearly Graduations

 Slippery Rock University of Pennsylvania comes in at #9 on our list of the most popular colleges offering bachelor's degrees in health and wellness.
 Each year, around 8,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
-The health and wellness program at Slippery Rock University of Pennsylvania awarded 101 bachelor's degrees during the 2020-2021 school year.
-Of these students, 60% were women and 5% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 101 people received their bachelor's degree in health and wellness from SRU.
+About 66% of this group were women, and 6% were students from an underrepresented racial-ethnic group.

 #10